What is XBRL? A Complete Guide

 Data quality Basic syntax checks are included, business rules are documented only and must be implemented.
 Several layers of quality checks runnable by standards-based processors are built in.

 Viewing data Relies on custom code to display data to the user.
-How the data should be rendered is built in to the standard.
+How the data should be viewed is built in to the standard.
+Inline XBRL allows freeform, richly designed layouts.

 Communication XML schema must be accompanied by documentation such as message implementation guides and data dictionaries.
-A single XBRL taxonomy package with standardised content contains everything required to create messages.
+A single XBRL taxonomy package with standardised content contains everything required to create reports.

 Software support Low level, developer support requires custom applications to make usable.
 Standards-based business software is available for use with any data set.